 - 6.1 The council has a responsibility to ensure that all licence holders adhere to the standards and conditions applied by this authority and the legislation. - 6.2 As all licence holders are 'fit and proper,' they are expected to fully understand the conditions and requirements placed on them by this authority and other applicable legislation. - 6.3 The council will take appropriate action against licence holders upon receipt of evidence that an offence has been committed.
-An offence may be a breach of the legislation or condition imposed on a licence or this policy. - 6.4 Offences under legislation outside that applicable to private hire and hackney carriages, may be considered, if they call into question the fit and proper status of the licence holder. - 6.5 The council will undertake overt and covert targeted enforcement operations as well as ad hoc compliance checks on licence holders.
-These operations and compliance checks may be inside and outside normal office hours and may involve partner agencies. - 6.6 Some breaches of legislation cannot be enforced by the council, but will be enforced where appropriate, by other partner agencies, e.g., the Police, DVSA, the Home Office etc. - 6.7 Every enforcement action taken by the council, will be determined on the individual circumstances, will be in accordance with this policy, the council's enforcement policy and the Regulators Code. - There are a range of sanctions and actions which may be taken by the council, e.g., prosecution, suspension, revocation, refusal to renew, formal written warning, caution, verbal warning, advisory letter, note on records and no action.
-The course of action will depend on the severity of the offence committed, the evidence available and the risk to public safety. - 6.9 Prosecutions will be taken where it is in the public interest. - 6.10 The council will revoke, suspend, or refuse to renew a licence where the licence holder has committed offences that put public safety at risk. - 6.11 Any person who witnesses speeding, dangerous, reckless, or careless driving by a licensed driver or otherwise, should report each incident to the police (as they are the enforcing body for driving offences) with sufficient information to allow the police to take appropriate action.
+An offence may be a breach of the legislation or condition imposed on a licence or this policy, or byelaw if adopted. - 6.4 Offences under legislation outside that applicable to private hire and hackney carriages, may be considered, if they call into question the fit and proper status of the licence holder. - 6.5 The council will undertake overt and covert targeted enforcement operations as well as ad hoc compliance checks on licence holders.
+These operations and compliance checks may be inside and outside normal office hours and may involve partner agencies. - 6.6 Some breaches of legislation cannot be enforced by the council, but will be enforced where appropriate, by other partner agencies, e.g., the Police, DVSA, the Home Office etc. - 6.7 Every enforcement action taken by the council, will be determined on the individual circumstances, will be in accordance with this policy, the council's enforcement policy and the Regulators Code.

+- 6.8 There are a range of sanctions and actions which may be taken by the council, e.g., prosecution, suspension, revocation, refusal to renew, formal written warning, caution, verbal warning, advisory letter, note on records and no action.
+The course of action will depend on the severity of the offence committed, the evidence available and the risk to public safety.
+Licenses that are refused, revoked or suspended due to safeguarding or road safety concerns, will be entered onto the NR3S register. - 6.9 Prosecutions will be taken where it is in the public interest. - 6.10 The council will revoke, suspend, or refuse to renew a licence where the licence holder has committed offences that put public safety at risk. - 6.11 Any person who witnesses speeding, dangerous, reckless, or careless driving by a licensed driver or otherwise, should report each incident to the police (as they are the enforcing body for driving offences) with sufficient information to allow the police to take appropriate action.